 While including music at a party is a no-brainer, finding decent musical party games is a lot harder, especially when most of the games are geared towards kids.
-We at Partycurrent aims to correct this oversight by providing you with a list of gems.
+We aim to correct this massive oversight by providing you with a list of gems.
 Let’s get started.

 This is the first of two musical party games involved chairs.
 For this one, you need to have as many chairs as there are players.
 Then have one extra person walking around the circle while people are sitting.
 When the music stops, everyone needs to find a lap to sit on; the last person to find a lap is out of the game.
 Then remove one chair and resume the game.
 The last couple is the winner.